Laminations and 2-filling rays on infinite type surfaces: Background on rays and loops

 It is convenient to think of a loop (respectively a short ray) topologically as an isotopy class of embedded arcs on $S^2$ that are disjoint from the Cantor set and $\infty$ in their interiors and that go from $\infty$ to $\infty$ (resp. from $\infty$ to some point in the Cantor set).
 The mapping class group of $\Omega$ acts transitively on the set of loops and the set of short rays.
 In contrast, there is a continuum of different orbits of long rays.

 The \emph{conical circle} $S^1_C$, which we now define, is a space naturally parameterizing all geodesic rays starting at $\infty$.
 The \emph{conical cover} $\Omega_C$ is the covering space of $\Omega$ corresponding to the $\Z$ subgroup of $\pi_1(\Omega)$ generated by a simple closed curve around $\infty$.
 It inherits a hyperbolic metric from that of $\Omega$, by pullback.
 Its Gromov boundary consists of a disjoint union of a point and a circle.
-The \emph{conical circle} $S^1_C$ is this circle boundary component of $\Omega_C$.
+The \emph{conical circle} $S^1_C$ is this circle boundary component of $\Omega_C$; See the upper right of Figure \ref{fig: conical}.

 In other words, if $\widetilde{\infty}$ is the fixed point on $\partial \Hbb^2$ of a generator $z$ of the $\Z$ subgroup, and $\tilde{r}$ is a lift of any fixed ray $r$ to $\Hbb^2$ that starts at $\widetilde{\infty}$, then the region between $\tilde{r}$ and $z\tilde{r}$ is a fundamental domain of $\Omega_C$.
 The corresponding segment on $\partial\Hbb^2$ with two endpoints identified is a copy of the conical circle $S^1_C$.